-Landscaping Services Listings
+Landscaping Services Providers

-What each listing covers
+What each provider covers

-A single listing may cover a provider offering a narrow specialty — such as drainage and grading services or landscape lighting services — or a full-service company spanning design through maintenance and seasonal work.
+A single provider may cover a provider offering a narrow specialty — such as drainage and grading services or landscape lighting services — or a full-service company spanning design through maintenance and seasonal work.
 The classification used in each entry reflects the provider's primary operational focus, not a self-reported marketing claim.

 Geographic distribution

-Listings span all 50 states and the District of Columbia.
+Providers span all 50 states and the District of Columbia.
 Coverage density reflects the actual distribution of commercial landscaping activity in the United States.
 The U.S. Bureau of Labor Statistics Occupational Outlook Handbook identifies landscaping and groundskeeping as one of the largest trade workforces in the country, with over 1.1 million workers employed across the sector.

 Geographic entries are organized at three levels: